[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 d) ₹15,000

-Ned partnership firm bought Ted firm for consideration.
+Net, a partnership firm bought Ted firm for consideration.
 The transaction involved some goodwill being purchased of ₹20,000.
 Net has two partners Silly and Lily sharing the profits/Losses equally.
-Give the entry to remove goodwill from the banks.
+Give the entry to remove goodwill from the firm.

 a) Goodwill A/c Dr. 20,000